What are fenugreek seeds?

-Fenugreek (Trigonella foenum - graecum) is a square and yellow or brown small seed, used mainly in Indian, Middle Eastern and North African cuisine.
+Fenugreek seeds are square and yellow or brown small seeds from fenugreek plant (Trigonella foenum – graecum), used mainly in Indian, Middle Eastern and North African cuisine.

 Historically, remains of fenugreek have been found in ancient Egyptian tombs, showing that it was used had by ancient Mediterranean cultures.
 However, due to its unique taste, this species has fallen into disuse in the West.

-The main application of this seed is probably in its medicinal virtues.
+The main application of this seed lies probably in its medicinal virtues.
 Its components are used in herbal medicine, and we can find these seeds in health food stores.

 * More information: Uses of fenugreek in gastronomy.

 These are the main edible benefits of fenugreek seeds:

 Specifically, fenugreek fiber is mainly composed of mucilage and a special amino acid, amino acid (4 hydroxyisoleucine), with cholesterollowering properties.

 The bitter taste advertises about its steroidal saponins content, components that can help remedy the symptoms of menopause and to treat sexual impotence in men.

 It also contains flavonoids with antioxidant and medicinal properties.

 Fenugreek seeds medicinal properties